psy0rz/zfs_autobackup/README.md

   --strip-path STRIP_PATH
-                        number of directory to strip from path (use 1 when cloning zones between 2 SmartOS machines) --buffer BUFFER       Use mbuffer with specified size to speedup zfs transfer. (e.g. --buffer 1G) Will also show nice progress output.
+                        number of directory to strip from path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
-  --clear-refreservation
                         Filter "refreservation" property. (recommended, safes
                         space. same as --filter-properties refreservation)